danielalejandromatheus/express-technical-test/README.md

 Create a `.env` file in the root based on the .env.example file

+## Documentation

+You can find a brief postman collection in the file "Test.postman_collection"

 ## Features

 - **Employee Listing**: View all employees and their pending evaluations.
 - **Evaluations**: Assign multiple-choice tests and auto-score answers.
 - **Reports**: Generate reports by employee or department, including scores.